If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 The internal spawning list for Training Mode items (apparently found in info2/info_training.pac) contains entries for a "Hover Disc" and an unspecified variant of the X-Parasite from Metroid Fusion, items which aren't so much as referenced anywhere else in the game.

-Also in the Training mode files, text can be found showing that the "2X" speed function was once available, but cut for unknown reasons.
+Also in the Training mode files, text can be found showing that a "2X" speed function was once available, but cut for unknown reasons.

 Unused Event Matches